diegotorres03/web-components-repository/docs/lesson-1/section-2/steps.md

 ```

 Now we want to select and store a reference for the `flip-card` and `app-modal` elements.
-Lets do this by adding the following two small chunks of code to our `secret-card.js`:
+Lets do this by adding the following two small chunks of code to our `secret-card.js`.
+Fisrt we need 2 [private variables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields), we will later store references to `app-modal` and `flip-card`:
 ```js
 ...
 export default class SecretCardComponent extends HTMLElement {